hankbao/libreboot/docs/hcl/gm45_remove_me.md

 first 6 bytes from position 0x1000 (or 0x2000) in a hex editor (or, rename it to factory.rom and run it in ich9deblob: in the newly created mkgbe.c will be the individual bytes of your MAC address).
-If you are currently running the stock firmware and haven\'t installed libreboot yet, you can also run that through ich9deblob to get the mac address.
+If you are currently running the stock firmware and haven't installed libreboot yet, you can also run that through ich9deblob to get the mac address.

-An even simpler way to get the MAC address would be to read what\'s on the little sticker on the bottom/base of the laptop.
+An even simpler way to get the MAC address would be to read what's on the little sticker on the bottom/base of the laptop.

 On GM45 laptops that use flash descriptors, the MAC address or the